 When the two women finish making love Clare takes Baldwin’s gun, leaving her supposed lover defenceless for when a man comes in to kill the assassin in her sleep.
 Only problem for them is Baldwin needs no weapon, just the knife in the guy’s belt to stab him through the throat.

-The juxtaposition of the different lives of the two Howards is interesting, especially when we see the real Howard with Ana, whereas in the first world he and Emily didn’t get to have their daughter after a miscarriage.
+The juxtaposition of the two Howards is interesting, especially when we see the real Howard with Ana, whereas in the first world he and Emily didn’t get to have their daughter after a miscarriage.
 Eerily compelling to watch the similarities, and where the differences extend.
 Both Howards get a glimpse of the opposite world, why they became who they are, why they’re such vastly different men.
 It’s also a bittersweet way for the real Howard to get to experience time with his wife again, and to get the time he never had with the daughter who never was for him and Emily.

 Just an utterly fascinating episode, this really took some of the themes and plots to a whole other level.
 There’s such an emotional involvement with the characters, I never expected that in the beginning.
 Simmons and Williams together are a revelation.
 Love the acting.
 Hopefully we get some more action soon, too!
-Great to see the real Howard is getting into the swing of things in the Prime World.
+Great to see the real Howard is getting into the swing of things in the Prime world.
 This will bring more fun.